Fiddler Everywhere allows you to capture, inspect, monitor and replay both HTTP and HTTPS network traffic from any browser and any app.

 Wading through hundreds of requests and responses as you capture traffic can be daunting.
 Fiddler Everywhere allows you to quickly filter both past and current traffic.
 Filter by URL, method, protocol, host, and more.
 You can also hide all successful “200” requests to only see errors and warnings.

 Inspecting individual sessions in Fiddler Everywhere shows you details such as network status, headers, caching, cookies, URLs, protocols, compression, redirects, and more.
-Right-click a session to save it for later, share with your team, create an Auto Responder rule, or replay in Composer.
+Right-click a session to save it for later, share with your team, create a rule from the Rules Tab, or replay in Composer.

 Sometimes you need to capture *all* traffic to and from a desktop or web app.
 Fiddler Everywhere can step in to help you record all HTTP/S traffic that passes between your computer and the Internet.
 Even better, Fiddler Everywhere can also capture traffic from other locally running processes

 Inspect and debug traffic from macOS, Windows, and Linux systems (as well as iOS and Android devices).
 Ensure the proper cookies, headers, and cache directives are transferred between the client and server.
 Supports any framework, including .NET, Java, Angular, React, Vue.js, and more.